 On February 24, Dr. Kaspars Ozols participated in the project Steering Committee meeting, where he presented the results of risk mitigation activities and the project’s Key Exploitable Results.

 From February 25 to 26, Dr. Kaspars Ozols’ team actively contributed to the project activities, including leading researchers Kaspars Sudars and Rolands Šāvelis, as well as research assistant Artūrs Ņikuļins.
-The EDI team presented its work on artificial intelligence privacy methods, including differential privacy approaches in federated learning systems, as well as solutions for reducing transistor power losses by controlling input signal parameters.
+The EDI team presented its work on artificial intelligence privacy methods, including differential privacy approaches in federated learning systems, as well as solutions for reducing transistor power loss by controlling the parameters of the input control signal.

-In close collaboration with the Technical University of Applied Sciences Amberg-Weiden (OTH, Germany) and the Swedish research institute RISE, the development and training of the federated learning system were completed.
-In the presented results, EDI ensured security through the implementation of differential privacy mechanisms.
+In collaboration with the Technical University of Eastern Bavaria (OTH, Germany) and the Swedish Research Institute (RISE, Sweden), federated learning systems were developed and trained, and these were presented at the project’s closing event.
+In these systems, EDI developed and ensured the implementation of the differential privacy approach.

 Within the project, the primary focus was on the optimisation of electrical systems, achieving over 25% reduction in power losses, contributing to climate improvement goals that align with key European priorities.